KevinJain/NewYearsResolutions/README.md

 * Can always do caching when we need to improve performance, but trying to optomize for likely queries as much as we can now
 * Resolutions are meant to be a single course and not ongoing.
 There will be a lot of data in those objects, and won't be easy to query across multiple.
     * If the core concept is viewing a single Resolution at a time we're fine
-    * This structure leaves room for multiple runs of single ResolutionProgress
+    * This structure leaves room for multiple runs of single ResolutionLogs

 ## Deployment